RobbLuk/PortfolioNew/content/featured/Recipe_traffic/index.md

 showInProjects: true
 ---

 In this study, my goal was to figure out which recipes could attract lots of attention online.
-We created a basic model using Logistic Regression, and we also made a other model Random Forest - to compare them.
+I created a basic model using Logistic Regression, and also made a other model Random Forest - to compare them.

 Certification on [DataCamp](https://www.datacamp.com/).